I don’t normally write sequels

 But there were slight refinements around the margins.
 For example, a signature dish is Izushi.
 In March, the Izushi was served in a small bowl, with Nishin (herring) and a small spoon.
 But on visit two, the Izushi has been cleaned up; the dish is now two small bites, one with Masuko (trout roe) and one with Nishin.
 Same great flavour and unique (very unique) concept, with a more elevated presentation.

 There’s a few seasonal delicacies that show up here, including the briny, first of the season, layered shinko (young gizzard shad), a classic edomae neta that requires technical skill to prepare in vinegar.
-There’s also Aka Uni, sourced from Karatsu, on the island of Kyushi.
+There’s also Aka Uni, sourced from Karatsu, on the island of Kyushu.
 Hokkaido is more famous as an uni producing region, but anecdotally, Kyushu-based Aka Uni is far rarer in North America.

 The menu structure has also been updated